oracle/python-cx_Oracle/doc/src/subscription.rst

     This read-only attribute returns the operations that will send notifications for each table or query that is registered using this subscription.

-.. attribute:: Subscription.ipAddress

-    This read-only attribute returns the IP address used for callback notifications from the database server.
-If not set during construction, this value is None.

 .. attribute:: Subscription.port